Manhattan Romance

-Manhattan Romance is a 2014 American romantic comedy film directed and written by Tom O'Brien.
-The film stars Gaby Hoffmann, Katherine Waterston, Zach Grenier, Caitlin FitzGerald and Louis Cancelmi.
+Manhattan Romance is a 2014 American romantic comedy-drama film written and directed by Tom O'Brien, who stars alongside Katherine Waterston, Caitlin FitzGerald, and Gaby Hoffmann.

 Plot

 Filmmaker Danny is working on a documentary about relationships, consisting of interviews with various acquaintances and strangers about their love lives.

 Theresa is one of them, who has only open relationships.
 She is a flirty neo-hippie, who mystifies Danny.
 She will pause in her interaction with him to have intense and freeing connections with others.
 In a free dance group, later in a café...at one moment kissing provocatively in her bedroom, then insisting they just sleep.

 Right after Danny videos her talking about her poly-amorous lifestyle, he offers to give her a massage which progresses to her removing her top.
 He perceives it as coquettishness, so has Danny daydreaming of romping in her bedroom, but she continues to try to keep their interaction non-sexual.

 Between these frustrating encounters, he sees his friend Carla.
 He tells her about his unreciprocated desire for Theresa, she shows mild sympathy in response, unbelieving that he puts up with it.
 Danny also films Carla and Emmy discussing their lesbian romance.
 During the interview he discovers his friend had broken up with a Brad to be with her, making him realise she hasn't always been gay.

 At a wedding reception, Danny inevitably gets discussed by his older relatives.
 As he didn't bring a date and isn't in a relationship, one is convinced he's in the closet.
 Danny and his mom's boyfriend smoke pot and he is given unwanted details of her sex life.